KVeen00/DUFuelMon/README.md

 4) Why is the HUD so small when I first start it?
 You should buy a bigger monitor....The HUD code was ported over from another project and currenlty does not dynamically resize in the stand-alone fuel monitor.
 In short, HUD sizes are driven by your actual computers monitor resolution and the game resolution.
 In-game screens are fixed size and the actual resolution does not change so they should always be fine.
 The scaling factor for the HUD has been tested on 3840x2160 resolution and 1920x1080 resolution, but does not change itself, you have to manually figure out the right number in the fuel_size variable right now.

     4a) Follow on question: will the HUD resize be fixed in the future?
 Yes, this is a simple fix, but tied to a more complex problem with the current code, it will be fixed and the HUD will dynamically adjust to your particular screen resolution, just not in this version

 5) Can I connect anything else to the board?
 Sure, let me know if it breaks....it should ignore anything other than the three item types listed above AND Databanks.
 It actually does something if you connect a databank, or multiple databanks, but you can't see it and it is not related to stand-alone functionality, so there is no reason to attach one now.
 That will be part of a future project release.
+6) Why is the source code not available in easy to read format?
+Does this mean you are evil?
+It will be later,and Yes.
+The code was ported from other projects and is frankly, a mess.
+I am cleaning it up but wanted to get it out to some folks to test the functionality before advertising it for release.
+The HUD portion has a band-aid on a patch, coverd in duct tape at the moment to make the sizing issue resolvable and should NOT be generally installed.
+The code, in documented and readable form will be available when it is actually released and actually advertised, probably in the next couple weeks